dalevross/blog/_posts/2015-02-21-my-resume-in-json.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/moBs_GMdnEw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<br><br>

 **Edit 2020**

 I tend to share the [StackOverflow Theme](http://registry.jsonresume.org/dalevross?theme=stackoverflow) fairly regularly and moreso when the default theme is misbehaving.
+It didn't exist at the time of the original post.

 Also,